Tallink

 Tallink ([ˈtɑlʲˑiŋk]) is an Estonian shipping company operating Baltic Sea cruiseferries and ropax ships from Estonia to Finland, Estonia to Sweden and Finland to Sweden.
 It is the largest passenger and cargo shipping company in the Baltic Sea region.
 It owns Silja Line and a part of SeaRail.
-Tallink Hotels runs four hotels in Tallinn.
-It is also the co-owner of a taxi company Tallink Takso.
+Tallink Hotels runs four hotels in Tallinn and Riga.

 It is a publicly traded company, that is listed in Tallinn Stock Exchange.
-A major shareholder is an investment company AS Infortar, that also has ownership in several Tallink subsidiaries and a natural gas company Eesti Gaas.
+A major shareholder is an investment company AS Infortar, that also has ownership in several Tallink subsidiaries and a natural gas company Elenger.